Multiquark clustering in neutron-star matter from color-spin molecular dynamics: RESULTS

 In this figure, circles denote the maximum mass along each sequence, while crosses indicate the corresponding strangeness onset.
 For comparison, we overlay constraints from PSR J0437+4715~\cite{Choudhury2024}, PSR J0030+0451~\cite{Riley2019, Miller2019}, PSR J0740+6620~\cite{Riley2021,Miller2021}, GW170817~\cite{Abbott2017} and its electromagnetic (EM) counterpart~\cite{Bauswein2017}, as well as the numerical-relativity upper bound on the maximum NS mass~\cite{Shibata2019}.
 For PSR J0030+0451, revised mass-radius inferences have been published, reporting two model-dependent solutions: $M=1.40^{+0.13}_{-0.12} M_\odot, R=11.71^{+0.88}_{-0.83} \mathrm{km}$, and $M=1.70^{+0.18}_{-0.19} M_\odot, R=14.44^{+0.88}_{-1.05} \mathrm{km}$~\cite{Vinciguerra2024}.
 As both fall at the two extremes within the 2$\sigma$ bounds of Ref.~\cite{Miller2019}, we do not display them in the figure to avoid clutter.
 In addition to these constraints, nucleosynthesis calculations in numerical relativity for black hole-neutron star merger ejecta favor a DD2-like EOS \cite{Wanajo2024}, which yields $R=13.2~\mathrm{km}$ at $M=1.4 M_\odot$ \cite{DD2}.
 We therefore do not regard the current radius constraints as decisive and instead focus on the impact of the $qs$ interaction---interpreted as arising from $qK^\ast$ coupling---on NS radii.

 All sampled models achieve $M_{\max}>2M_\odot$.
 This indicates that, within our framework, the nonlinear components $\epsilon_i$, representing effective many-body physics, are required to resolve the hyperon puzzle.
 By contrast, the predicted radii vary appreciably depending on the coupling strength $g_{qs}$.
-It is well established that the symmetry-energy strength in nucleonic matter strongly affects neutron-star radii.
 In contrast, the results reported here were obtained while keeping the nucleonic symmetry energy fixed.
 Instead, we treat the strength of $g_{qK^*}$ as a free parameter.
 MR relations with $g_{qK^*} /g_{q\omega} \leq 0.10$ fail to satisfy the PSR J0740+6620 constraint, while those with $g_{qK^*} /g_{q\omega} \gtrsim 0.50$ violate the numerical-relativity upper limit.
 Consequently, within the sampled set, astrophysical data favor

 Table~\ref{tab: MmaxLam} summarizes these results.
-The table also reports the tidal deformability at $1.4 M_\odot$, $\Lambda_{1.4M_\odot}$; none of the sampled models is ruled out by this observable.
+The table also reports the tidal deformability at $1.4 M_\odot$, $\Lambda_{1.4M_\odot}$; none of the sampled models are ruled out by this observable.

 In summary, among the sampled values explored, one sampled case provides the best overall consistency with all three criteria---(i) strangeness onset at $\sim 2n_0$, (ii) the causality condition, and (iii) the mass-radius (MR) relation, i.e. Eqs.~(\ref{eq: g_qs_cnst1})-(\ref{eq: g_qs_cnst3})---namely the best-performing sampled point,